antariandel/daqhats_dev/docsource/overview.rst

 Hardware Overview
 *****************

-The MCC HATs are Raspberry Pi add-on boards (Hardware Attached on Top).
+The MCC DAQ HATs are Raspberry Pi add-on boards (Hardware Attached on Top).
 They adhere to the Raspberry Pi HAT specification, but also extend it to allow stacking up to 8 MCC boards on a single Raspberry Pi.